ioccc-src/winner/1991/dds/README.md

 [LANDER.BAS](LANDER.BAS)) due to a return from `main()` without a return value and the use of functions not yet declared.

-Now as noted since the string `s` is complicated and to not inadvertently mess something up Cody changed that code to `system("make a");` and then added the right rule to the Makefile.
+Now as noted since the string `s` is complicated and to not inadvertently mess something up it was changed so that the code uses `system("make a");` and then an appropriate rule was added to the Makefile.
 Thus for the alternative version you now need both `make` and `cc`.
-If you use gcc you may change the system() call to what was given in this description to get a more authentic feel.
+If you use gcc you can change the `system()` call to what was given in this description to get a more authentic feel.
 If you do this you must then run `./a.out` not `./a`!
-Thus to use the alternative
+Thus to use the alternative version:
-version:

 ```sh
 make clobber alt